If you are looking for a family doctor, please contact the Saskatchewan Health Authority.

 “I loved my two years, it was some of the best time of my life.
 I made lifelong friends” -Program Graduate

-Swift Current Family Medicine is based out of the Associate Medical Clinic and affiliated with the community's new regional hospital.
+Swift Current Family Medicine Program is based out of the Associate Family Physicians Clinic and affiliated with the community's new regional hospital.
 It has a group of enthusiastic and committed teachers leading the program.

 The program has a strong focus on longitudinal training and residents are based primarily in family medicine throughout their training.
 The size of the community allows residents to follow their patients throughout the course of their care, be it in the community, a consultant's office or hospital.